docarray/docarray/docs/user_guide/storing/first_steps.md

 ### Create a Document Index

+!!! note
+    To use [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex], you need to install extra dependencies with the following command:

+    ```console
+    pip install "docarray[hnswlib]"
+    ```

 To create a Document Index, your first need a Document that defines the schema of your index.

 ```python